-Increasing your backend response time.
+Increasing your backend timeout settings.
 After benchmarking some of the slower paths in your application, you should have an idea of your ideal backend response time.
-You can adjust your backend settings on the Hosts pane using the Advanced Configuration settings for your backend.
-On the Advanced Configuration settings window for your backend, simply increase the value in the First Byte field based on your benchmark.
-This field represents how long in milliseconds to wait for the first bytes of a response before timing out.
+Adjust the backend timeout values in the Hosts pane in the Advanced Configuration settings area.
 For more information, see our guide on changing connection timeouts to your origin (/guides/debugging/changing-connection-timeouts-to-your-origin).